kokkos/kokkos-core-wiki/ProgrammingGuide/Programming-Guide:-Custom-Reductions.md

 If your application requires a custom scalar types, the scalar type must be copy constructible and provide the necessary operators for the reduction (for example comparison operators are required for minmax-reductions).
 A specialization of the reduction_identity class is also required.
 Click the heading for more detail.

 ## **[[Custom Reducers|Custom Reductions: Custom Reducers]]**
 For completely arbitrary reductions, you must provide an implementation of a Reducer class.
+Click the heading for more detail and an example.